dkoshkin/kubectl-assistant/README.md

     You will then see some text output and in most cases either a exec command or some YAML output.
     If the command looks reasonable to you, type in "k" and then hit "Enter" to execute it against the cluster.

-    You can also type "exec ..." to execute a custom command.
+    You can also type "kubectl ..." to execute a custom command.

     Hit CTRL+C to exit.